lionkeng/langgraph-starter/README.md

 - The location of your source code is expected to live under the `src` directory.
 - The main entry-point to your node application is `src/main.ts`
+- Your compiled JS code will be in the `dist` directory.

 for development: